weitieda/ios12-apple-maps-clone/README.md

 ##### Attempt to clone the same UI, UX and animation of iOS12 Apple Maps app

-##### Key features:
+##### Features:
-1. Request permission to get user's location by `CoreLocation` and showed on `MKMapView` from `MapKit`
+1. Request permission to get user's location by `CoreLocation`
+2. Show user location on `MKMapView` from `MapKit`
-2. Allow user to slide search panel up and down by `UISwipeGestureRecognizer`
+3. User could slide search panel up and down, achieved by `UISwipeGestureRecognizer`
-3. `Http` `GET` request to Dark Sky weather api to get current location weather data
+4. `Http` `GET` request to Dark Sky weather api to get current location weather data
-4. `JSON` parcing by `Codable` protocol
+5. `JSON` parcing by `Codable` protocol
-5. User could search nearby places by `MKLocalSearch`,
+6. User could search nearby places by using `MKLocalSearch` and `naturalLanguageQuery`
-5.
-Implemented Delegation and Singleton Design Pattern
+7. Showed search results on customized cell `UITableView` with `annotations`
+8. Center each place `annotation` by clicking relevant cell